Kunal-5402/Multimodal-LLM-Based-Chat-App/README.md

 # Multimodal Open Source LLM Based Chat App

-##### Note: This project is inspired by [@Leon-Sander](https://github.com/Leon-Sander/local_multimodal_ai_chat), to find a more deatiled project and upto date changes, check out his repository.
-You can also post issues, if you encounter any.

 ## Tasks

 ##### Following are the subtasks that were done in this project